Celebrity influence in politics: Identification

-Critiques
+Criticism

 Various concerns have been raised over celebrity involvement in politics.
 According to John Street, one of the main criticisms of celebrity involvement in politics is when celebrities take an office.
 In his article, as his example of this Street mentions Arnold Schwarzenegger becoming the Governor of California.
 He cites the main concerns surrounding celebrities holding office is lacking the qualities necessary to be a representative of the people.
 Street also argues that reliance on intimate mediums, such as television shifts the criteria by which politicians are judged from leadership skills to populist empathy.
 In Mark Wheeler's book, Celebrity Politics, he mentions that outside of politicians holding public office, their advocacy on political issues can cause skewed understanding of that particular topic.
 Wheeler suggests these critiques of celebrity involvement in politics reflect the values of the Frankfurt School.
 The school's critical theorists contended that media has become an expression of dominate ideology, which celebrities advocate for.

+Another concern is the effect of celebrity endorsement on voting patterns.
+In most cases, celebrities influence media engagement as opposed to converting voters.

+Blockout 2024

+In May 2024, the social media accounts of numerous celebrities became a target of the Blockout 2024 social media campaign related to the Gaza–Israel conflict, after the Met Gala brought up concerns about an out-of-touch celebrity culture with the political climate.